 Just like direct-to-consumer genetic tests, these start-ups are offering low-cost kits that men can order online and use in the comfort and anonymity of their own homes.
 Some let men look at their sperm quality using slides and a smartphone, while others allow men to collect semen samples at home, and mail them back to be frozen and stored by the company.

 US consumers are typically the first on the receiving end of Silicon Valley innovations, but you may soon see Australian patients asking about the same thing.

 And while there is plenty of support for democratising fertility and raising awareness of the male role in fertility, experts aren’t necessarily sold on this latest trend.

 “That’s just opportunistic commercialisation,” says Professor Rob McLachlan, medical director of the male reproductive and sexual health andrology education service, Healthy Male (formerly known as Andrology Australia).

 The opportunity they are cashing in on is a growing fear around what some have dubbed “spermaggedon”.
 This is the alarm that sperm counts are plummeting in Western men, possibly rendering more males infertile and portending a “Children of Men”-style future where our species is rendered unable to reproduce.
-(Children of Men is an apocalyptic science fiction novel and movie where years of infertility has left mankind on the verge of exteinction).
+In the apocalyptic dystopian novel and movie, years of infertility has left mankind on the verge of extinction.